A Few Reader Horror Stories

 Reader Horror Stories

 You can no doubt find a horror story for every manufacturer.
 The question becomes, then, does Dell have more than its share?
-Which is to say, is their customer and technical support worse than "average"?
+Which is to say, is their customer and technical support worse than “average”?
 Some of my readers definitely think so!
-But then, my problem is with Dell, so readers who could really relate to my story surely responded more.
-Dell's response to that is in the Update section below.
+Their comments are in the Comments area below; I’ve since turned off Comments for this page for reasons I’ll discuss below.

-In my first discussion of this issue in True, I mentioned that DellHell.com was already registered ...to Dell (no site there, though).
-That wasn't meant to imply I'm interested in starting a web site like that.
-This page will be plenty.
+In my first discussion of this issue in the newsletter, I mentioned that DellHell.com was already registered …to Dell (no site there, though).
+That wasn’t meant to imply I’m interested in starting a web site like that.
+This page will be plenty, thanks.

-As noted in the Horror Stories section above, you can certainly find horror stories about every manufacturer; no one gets it 100 percent right 100 percent of the time.
-The problem is, you shouldn't have to have a newsletter with a six-figure audience to get attention.
+As noted in the Horror Stories in the Comments, you can certainly find horror stories about every manufacturer; no one gets it 100 percent right 100 percent of the time.
+The problem is, you shouldn’t have to have a newsletter with a six-figure audience to get attention.
 It worked for me, but not everyone has such a resource.